The feelings of stiffness, pain, stress and tension can be reduced quickly by consciously adjusting certain internal

 For the human animal, who doesn't normally use this natural resetting process, getting back to balance in these loops is vital since the brain can change what it is has learned to program.

-The program of creating more pain, stress, and tension can continus despite our best our efforts.
+The program of creating more pain, stress, and tension can continue despite our best our efforts.

-When you consciously and systematically go about it, you change the brain program and bring the muscles and movement system back online.
+When you consciously and systematically go about it, you change the brain program and bring the muscles and movement system comfortably back online.

 Then those comfortable feelings return as you become familiar with how to be in charge and restore the loops back to balance.

-Watch our understanding of how this alpha-gamma loop works and how we can consciously apply a system of somatics exercises which uses the act of the process of pandiculation to reset the loop back into balance.
+Watch our understanding of how this alpha-gamma loop works and how we can consciously apply a system of somatics exercises which uses the act of the process of pandiculation to reset back into balance.

-Resetting your own alpha-gamma loop/switch effectively affords you a natural benefit of being comfortably in control where you can maintain feeling comfort for the long run.
+Resetting the switch effectively affords a natural benefit of being comfortably in control where you can maintain feeling comfort for the long run.

 Ed Barrera is a Hanna Somatic Educator®, H.S.E., Holistic Health Advisor, H.H.A., Muscle Balance & Function Development Trainer, M.B.F.

 Author of Move Like an Animal: Feel Comfortable, Move Well for Life in 3 Simple Steps.
 Amazon Bestseller in Pain Management & Aging.

 Ed lived with chronic pain and fibromyalgia in his 20's & 30's, so he appreciates the long road out and can help you shortcut your way back to feeling comfortable for life.

 Ed has over 20 years of experience, helping people find natural pain relief with somatics exercises which are the complete reverse to most approaches since we use conscious gentle body movements that targets the brain’s motor cortex, resets the nervous system, and provides deeper states of relaxation which leads to a healthy, fully-functional body.

 Essentially it's motor control exercises (MCE), mindful-based stress reduction (MBSR) and progressive relaxation all rolled into one which now the American College of Physicians (ACP) are saying is "the first thing to do relieve pain".